querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015-troubleshooting.md

 If that doesn’t work, your best bet may be in turning it off and on again.

 In the same command line, run the command `npm uninstall gulp-sass --save-dev`, then run `npm install gulp-sass --save-dev`.
 This will uninstall and re-install the package using the command line environment.

-## Hang on, I’m getting something about ‘gifcicle’, ‘jpegtran’, ‘optipng’ or ‘svgo’.

-These are all image compression engines which are dependencies of `gulp-imagemin`.
-The installation of these can fail for a few reasons.

-Fix it by uninstalling and reinstalling gulp-imagemin `npm uninstall gulp-imagemin --save-dev` followed by `npm install gulp-imagemin --save-dev`.